inno-waluza/inno-waluza/README.md

-- 👋 Hi, I’m @inno-waluza
+## 👋 Hi there, I’m Inno Waluza!

-- 👀 I’m interested in python and java programming
+- 👀 I’m passionate about Python and Java programming.
-- 🌱 learning computer networks and python
+- 🌱 Currently diving into computer networks and mastering Python.
-- Am busy with Data Structures, Cryptography, Linux and Electronics in Zomba
+- 🔭 Exploring Data Structures, Cryptography, Linux, and Electronics in Zomba.
-- 📫 innowaluza@gmail.com
+- 📫 You can reach me at: innowaluza@gmail.com

 <!---
 inno-waluza/inno-waluza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.